nicholasadamou/cloud-tools/docs/ACT_USAGE.md

 # ACT - Local GitHub Actions Execution Guide

-This comprehensive guide shows you how to run GitHub Actions workflows locally using [ACT](https://github.com/nektos/act) with the provided npm scripts and interactive tools.
+This comprehensive guide shows you how to run GitHub Actions workflows locally using [ACT](https://github.com/nektos/act) with the provided pnpm scripts and interactive tools.

 ## Table of Contents